robbintt/smorgasbord/README.md

         - volume limit
         - quantity limit
         - locks/permissions

+3. De-abstraction: 'look' and 'put' are different grammars than CmdObjectInteraction.
+    1. Extract 'look' from CmdObjectInteraction
+        - Maintains most of the same code, but has these forms:
+            1. 'look'
+            2. 'look x'
+            3. 'look x in y'
+            4. 'look in y'
+    2. Extract 'put' from CmdObjectInteraction
+        - Maintains the same code, but switches the object and the location
+        - Switching object and location here maintains the abstractions for:
+            - at_put
+            - at_objput
+            - at_objput_from
+    3. Notes pasted from elsewhere:
-    5. Generalize the at_got and at_got_from 'style' of response function
+        1. Generalize the at_got and at_got_from 'style' of response function
-        1. Some parts of this can be generic but a lot is customized.
+        2. Some parts of this can be generic but a lot is customized.
             - put, get, and look all behave in very precise ways
             - the locations of both objects may need to be checked or given the ability to interject.
 This is already defined for get/put.

+4. Generalize the three response functions:
+    1. Abstract the custom functions for all object interactions.
+        - Since they all must be overridden, it is unclear how much abstraction is done.
+        - It may be that every new registered CmdObjectInteraction 'command' will need to have its three response functions manually added to ExtendedDefaultObject.
+        - WRITE: a howto for manually adding all parts of a new CmdObjectInteraction command.
+    1. The following items should all have a say in how an object interaction goes:
+        - Acting object, acted on object, object container
+    2. What about the acting object's container?

 ### Goals